JasonYapzx/sportform/README.md

 ## Pose Estimation

-SportForm uses state of the art object detection and pose estimation model to generate 17 key points including left and right shoulders to ankles.
+SportForm generates annotations on user-uploaded videos, providing counts of successful repetitions for various exercises and checking the form of those exercises.
+It achieves this by utilizing a state-of-the-art object detection and pose estimation model, YOLOv8l-pose, developed by [ultralytics](https://github.com/ultralytics/ultralytics).This model accurately detects and generates 17 keypoints on the human body, including joints and facial features like ears.

-We utilise the YOLOv8l-pose model from [ultralytics](https://github.com/ultralytics/ultralytics) which is accurate yet fast.

-We then pass the video uploads from our users through the model and generate the location of the keypoints.
-These keypoints are used to calculate different angles and distances to determine the number of repitions and the form of different exercises.
+SportForm takes in video uploads from users and utilizes the model to generate the coordinates of keypoints.
+By analyzing these keypoints, we calculate the necessary angles and distances to accurately evaluate exercise form and count repetitions.

-In the future, there could be a possiblity to train deep neural networks for specific exercises to determine the number of repitions and the form.
-However, as of right now it is out of our scope as consumes too much time and resources.
+In the future, there is a possibility of training deep neural networks for differnet catagories of exercises to accurately determine repetition count and evaluate form.
+However, at present, this endeavor is beyond our scope as it requires significant time and resources.

 <p align="right">(<a href="#top">back to top</a>)</p>